oscr/terraform-aws-sqs/README.md

  **WARNING:** Make sure your credentials are secured outside of version control and follow secrets-management best practices.

-# Deploy this module (instruction for linux or mac)
+# Deploy this module (Linux or Mac)

+.
 Clone the aws-ia/terraform-aws-sqs repository.

 `git clone https://github.com/aws-ia/terraform-aws-sqs`

+.
 Change directory to module root.

 `cd terraform-aws-sqs`.

+.
 Start by setting up you cloud workspace

 `cd setup_workspace`.

+.
 Run to following commands in order:

 `terraform init`

 `terraform apply`  or `terraform apply  -var-file="$HOME/.aws/terraform.tfvars"`.

+.
 Change directory to deploy dir (previous command auto generates backend.hcl)

 `cd ../deploy`

+.
 Open `dev.auto.tfvars` and edit the default values to match your enviornment.
       - See [Protocols and endpoints](#table) later in this document for supported protocols and endpoint examples.

-`terraform apply` or `terraform apply  -var-file="$HOME/.aws/terraform.tfvars"`.
+.
+Run `terraform apply` or `terraform apply  -var-file="$HOME/.aws/terraform.tfvars"`.
 Terraform apply is run remotely in Terraform Cloud.